havk64/holbertonschool-datastructures_algorithms/0x02-more_search_algorithms/README.md

 - Removing at index n
 - Searching for an element in a Python list of size n
 - Setting value at index n

+### 2. Jump search

+Implementation of Jump search algorithm through a function that searches for a value in a sorted array of integers

+### 3. Big O #Jump

+Description of the time complexity of a jump algorithm in an array of size n, using step = sqrt(n)

+### 4. Interpolation searches

+Implementation of the Interpolation search algorithm using function that searches for a value in a sorted array of integers

+### 5. Exponential search

+Implementation of the Exponential search algorithm  using a function that searches for a value in a sorted array of integers